Miklós Fehér

 Miklós "Miki" Fehér (/hu/; 20 July 1979 – 25 January 2004) was a Hungarian professional footballer who played as a striker.

-He spent most of his nine-year career in Portugal, representing four clubs and amassing Primeira Liga totals of 80 games and 27 goals.
+Fehér spent most of his nine-year career in Portugal, representing four clubs and amassing Primeira Liga totals of 80 games and 27 goals.
 On 25 January 2004, he died of a cardiac arrest during a match between Vitória de Guimarães and his team Benfica in Guimarães.

-Fehér represented Hungary national team at international level, making his debut in 1998 at the age of 19.
+Fehér represented the Hungary national team at international level, making his debut in 1998 at the age of 19.

 Club career

 Born in Tatabánya, Fehér started his playing career at Győri ETO, where he was spotted by Porto scouts.
 He was signed in 1998 but never really made a breakthrough onto the first team, being loaned to gain experience from ages 20 to 21 to another two northern sides, Salgueiros and Braga.

 At Braga, Fehér had his best professional season, scoring 14 Primeira Liga goals in 26 games in 2000–01.
 After Porto chairman Jorge Nuno Pinto da Costa quarrelled with his agent José Veiga, the player refused to part with the latter and left, joining Lisbon side Benfica and going on to net eight official goals over two seasons.